- In the terminal with cURL

 In the dashboard

 After you’ve created an account, you can walk through setting up a recurring job on the onboarding page or the new job page.
-Make sure to check the box toRun on a recurring schedule
+Make sure to check the box toRun on a recurring schedule:

 With an SDK

 If you want to trigger a recurring job from your codebase, you can use one of our SDKs, or simply make a request to the API with the HTTP library of your choice.
 Let’s use our NodeJS SDK for example.
-First, install the@booper/scheduler
+First, install the@booper/scheduler package:

-repeat_every
+repeat_every field: